 Step 2: Prepare the Soil

 Loosen the soil with the cultivator or garden hoe in the spring, after the soil has warmed.
 Amend the soil by working in compost as you till the soil to improve fertility.
-For gardeners with clay soil, work in sand to improve drainage.
-Peppers prefer a soil pH of 7.0.
+For gardeners with clay soil, work in compost, peat moss, perlite, or vermiculite to improve drainage.
+Peppers prefer a soil pH between 6.0 and 7.0.
 If you have acidic soil, raise the pH with lime.
-Gardeners with alkaline soil can lower the pH by working in ground bark.
+Gardeners with alkaline soil can lower the pH by working in elemental sulfur or ground bark.

 Step 3: Harden Off Seedlings